-Policy 1007 - Educational Incentives
+Policy 1007 -Incentives

-The purpose of this policy is to identify the educational incentives available to Superstition Fire & Medical District members pursuant to the memorandum of understanding or the established personnel agreement, and to establish a system of accessing the benefits.
+The purpose of this policy is to identify the incentives available to Superstition Fire & Medical District members pursuant to the Memorandum of Understanding or the established personnel agreement.

-It is the policy of the Superstition Fire & Medical District that the educational incentives established in the memorandum of understanding or the established personnel agreement shall be available to all members who meet the defined requirements.
+It is the policy of the Superstition Fire & Medical District that the incentives established in the Memorandum of Understanding, or the established personnel agreement, shall be available to all members who meet the defined requirements.

 Incentive (Full Time) Annual Amount

 Paramedic (Public Safety Only) \$7,500

-Technical Rescue Team (Public Safety Only) \$1,800
+Technical Rescue Team (Public Safety Only) \$3,250

 SCBA (Public Safety Only) \$1,800

 Battalion Safety Officer (Public Safety Only) \$2,100

 Educational Incentive Annual Amount

-Certificate of Completion (Position Specific) \$600
+Certificate of Completion (Position Specific) For members hired prior to 11/17/2021 \$600

-College Degree \$1,200
+Associate's Degree \$1,200

+Bachelor's Degree, or above \$1,800